advaitpaliwal/reminisc/README.md

 ## Project Structure

 - `reminisc/`: The main package directory.
-  - `chat.py`: The entry point for running the Reminisc chat assistant.
   - `config/`: Contains configuration files.
     - `config.py`: Defines the configuration settings for the project.
   - `src/`: Contains the core components of the Reminisc assistant.